HerXayah/road-to-yuzu-without-switch/README.md

  If you got any other names for the folder don't rename it to exefs.
  Instead rename them to romfs or romfs_ext.

- You can completly skip these steps if you use mods from [here](https://github.com/yuzu-emu/yuzu/wiki/Switch-Mods)
+ You can completly skip these steps if you use mods from [here](https://github.com/yuzu-emu/yuzu/wiki/Switch-Mods) or [here](https://yuzu-emu.org/game/)

   # Goodbye